cowboysdude/MMM-NOAA/README.md

 ![](capture.png)

-If you do not enter a name in the config.js file it will just say either "Good Morning", "Good Afternoon" or "Good Evening".
-With a name.
    *Config options trimmed to just three!
    *NO longer need to enter Lat and Lon... it's automatic!
    *Automatically adjusts languge based on your config.js!